dawong94/fast_PrincipalCurvesSurfaces/README.md

 # fast_PrincipalCurvesSurfaces
-This is a fast PCS code implemented by James McQueen and me.
+This is a fast PCS code implemented by James McQueen and I optimized the part to compute Hessian.